The Best Golf Clubs for Seniors

 Permission given by Dick's Sporting Goods

-The new Odyssey Ai One Jailbird Mini putter gets our top putter recommendation for seniors for three pretty good reasons.
+The new Odyssey Ai One Jailbird Mini putter gets our top putter recommendation for seniors for three reasons.

-First, the Ai designed face – as we’ve become used to with drivers – is designed to produce consistent ball speeds whether you hit the center, or miss it on the toe or heel.
-You might not think you miss the center of your putter very often, but consider that longer putts require longer strokes, which increases the potential for error.
+First, the Ai-designed face – as we’ve become used to with drivers – produces consistent ball speeds whether you hit the center, or miss it on the toe or heel.
+Consider that longer putts require longer strokes, which increases the potential for error.
 Callaway insists its Ai face tightens dispersion by 20% on those longer putters, which means fewer three-putts.

-Next, the Versa (large striped) design, while perhaps perplexing at first, is actually really effective at helping you square the putter not only at address, but throughout the stroke, so you hit more putts on your intended line.
+Next, the Versa (large striped) design, while unorthodox, is effective at helping you square the putter not only at address, but throughout the stroke.
+The result?
+More putts hit your intended line.

 Lastly, this putter features Odyssey’s White Hot face.
-If you’re a senior player and you’ve been around the game for a while, we’re willing to bet you’ve fallen in love with that signature soft feel you get from the White Hot face at least once in the last 25 years.
+If you’ve been around the game for a while, we’re willing to bet you’ve fallen in love with White Hot's signature soft feel at least once in the last 25 years.

 Advertisement